audiobookshelf/audiobookshelf-api-docs/source/includes/_server.md

   -d '{"socketId": "AFcTcb7xBLsSPnIzAAAV"}'
 ```

 This endpoint logs out a client from the server.
 If the `socketId` parameter is provided, the server removes the socket from the client list.
+When using a socket connection this allows a client to change the user without needing to re-create the socket connection.

 ### HTTP Request